What happens when you play more

-Would you like to be more creative, less stressed, grow brain cells, have a different experience of time and be sexier?
+Would you like to be more creative, less stressed, grow brain cells and be sexier?
 If you answered yes, then read on...

 What is play?

 Play offers a sense of engagement and pleasure, takes the player out of a sense of time, and the experience of doing it is more important than the outcome.

 In other words, play is purposeful on its own.
 What I particularly like about this definition by a long-term-play-enthusiast-professor PhD Stewart Brown is that playing gives us a different experience of the sense of time.
 A different sense of time?
 That’s almost like magic!

 Deep in the jungles of Congo lives a rare egalitarian and empathetic society!
 The Bonobo monkeys.
 Dr Isabel Behncke spent time learning about this peaceful community and saw that what they do differently is - they play every day!
 Observing the Bonobos Isabel found that:

 Play helps us be more resilient

 'Play is our adaptive wildcard', Isabel says.
 What does that mean?
 In times of uncertainty, especially like the ones we are experiencing right now, play is a proven approach to take on the crisis.
 It helps us adapt faster in face of difficulties.

 A second thing that Isabel found is that play is about connecting and encouraging tolerance.
 It gives us a diversity of interactions and helps us learn to create rules and trust.